Click here to go straight to the infographic. It should open in Firefox and Chrome.

 - Images were created in Inkscape.
 Clipart was derived from wikipedia and from the clipart repository of the Educational Technology Clearinghouse.

-- I must also thank my good friend Madhu M Chandran for triggering all this by bringing up the concept of an etymological circle.
+- I must also thank my good friend Madhu M Chandran for triggering all this by bringing up the concept of an epistemological circle.
 That’s what reminded me of my professor’s pentagon.